Emergency Management Planning for Schools, Districts and Authorities

 B.C.
 Education Sector Integrated Response Plan

 Coordinating emergency response is a critical part of keeping students safe during a catastrophic emergency.
 The B.C.
-Education Sector Integrated Response Plan supports the overall provincial plan for a catastrophic earthquake (PDF), and works to align communication and coordination between local and provincial emergency management responders and the education system (including schools, schools districts, authorities, First Nations schools, and the Ministry of Education).
+Education Sector Integrated Response Plan supports the overall provincial plan for a catastrophic earthquake (PDF), and works to align communication and coordination between local and provincial emergency management responders and the education system (including schools, schools districts, authorities, First Nations schools, and the ministry).

 Forms for supporting mitigation and planning: